NUAA-WatchDog/linux-kernel-elf-sig-verify-module/README.md

 ## Build the kernel module

-By default, the value of `KDIR` in `Makefile` points to the source code directory of current running kernel, on which the kernel module will be installed.
+By default, the value of `KDIR` in `Makefile` points to the source code directory of **currently running kernel**, on which the kernel module will be installed.

 ```
 KDIR := /lib/modules/$(shell uname -r)/build
 ```

 Also, you can build the module for one kernel on another kernel by overriding the `KDIR` variable.
+Suppose your directory is a submodule of [linux-kernel-elf-sig-verify](https://github.com/mrdrivingduck/linux-kernel-elf-sig-verify) under its directory like `linux-kernel-elf-sig-verify/linux-kernel-elf-sig-verify-module`, then you can modify `KDIR` to:

 ```
-KDIR := ../linux-kernel-elf-sig-verify
+KDIR := ../
 ```

 Then, build the kernel module by `make` command: